tliron/yamlkeys/README.md

 Primitives and structs of primitives are supported, but maps and slices are not.
 Our trick here is to wrap complex keys in a special type and to use a *pointer* to it as the actual key.
-Pointers "work" in that they can be used as keys without panicking (they are just integers), but of course the basic Go map operations — get, put, delete — are not able to take into consideration the actual key value.
+Pointers "work" in that they can be used as keys without panicking (they are just integers), but of course the basic Go map operations — get, put, delete — are unable to take into consideration the actual key value.

 For this reason we here provide replacements for basic Go map operations, which handle